The Necessity of Atheism: Synopsis

+For Shelley, a knowledge or understanding of nature, through science, would lead to the belief in gods being superseded: "If ignorance of nature gave birth to gods, knowledge of nature is made for their destruction."

 Shelley also quotes the Dutch pantheist Baruch Spinoza later in the Note, but there is no explicit statement of pantheistic views.

 Shelley scholar Carlos Baker states that "the title of his college pamphlet should have been The Necessity of Agnosticism rather than The Necessity of Atheism," while historian David Berman argues that Shelley was an atheist, both because he characterised himself as such, and because "he denies the existence of God in both published works and private letters" during the same period.

 Authorship

 Although The Necessity of Atheism is often attributed solely to Shelley, historian of atheism David Berman says that Shelley "was probably assisted by his friend T.J.
 Hogg".

 Format

 The original pamphlet was described by Percy Vaughan as "a single foolscap sheet folded in octavo, consisting of half-title (with blank reverse), title page... (with blank reverse), Advertisement (with blank reverse), and text occupying pages 7–13.
 At the foot of page 13 is the imprint, "Phillips, Printers, Worthing," and the reverse of the page is blank.
 A blank leaf completes the sheet."